hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 It will then create a receipt containing the difference in state after the transaction has been executed and a zero-knowledge proof that this result is accurate.

 Before continuations, this process worked only for small transactions.
-Therefore, when we published our EVM example we used [this transaction][small-transaction] as a demonstration, which we were able to prove without hitting the cycle cap.
+Therefore, when we published our EVM example, we used [this small transaction][small-transaction] as a demonstration so we could prove the transaction without hitting the cycle cap.
 However, since we hadn't yet added continuations to the zkVM, we also published our EVM example with a warning that it wouldn't work for all transactions, and in particular was unlikely to be able to prove transactions with elliptic curve precompiles.

-But now, with continuations, we no longer have this limitation.
+With continuations, we no longer have this limitation.
 You can, for instance, prove [this fairly heavy transaction][precompile-transaction] for a [contract][precompile-contract] using the `ecrecover` precompile and 5 `KECCAK256`.
 On my M1 Max MacBook Pro, this took about 12 minutes and about 12 GB of memory.
 The runtime will of course vary from system to system, and depends on the length of the program execution.
 The memory requirements, however, should be similar regardless of what system you run the proof on, and also regardless of the length of your program.

 And to be clear, it’s not just that this particular transaction can now be proven on the zkVM.
-It’s all transactions: with continuations, any Ethereum transaction can be proven on the RISC Zero zkVM using our EVM demo — there is no limit on transaction size.
+It’s all transactions: with continuations, any Ethereum transaction can be proven on the RISC Zero zkVM using our EVM demo, and there is no limit on transaction size.

 ## What Is a Continuation?